Star-Spangled Banner Tartan—THE PAST

 Smithsonian Connection

-This tartan owes its name to the Star-Spangled Banner flag preserved by the Smithsonian Institution.
+The tartan’s name and authenticity are tied to the Star-Spangled Banner flag held by the Smithsonian Institution:

-• Twenty red threads note 2020, the year permission to register the name was first sought.
+• 20 red threads mark the year 2020 when permission was first sought to use the name

 A Summary of the Rationale